DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 the city had promised to develop.
 So they decided to not leave easily.
 Eventually about 500 people, probably all of what remained of the Amsterdam squatters movement at that time, fought all night against the police.
-Bas explains that their anger came from realizing that the policy that was installed for the benefit of their scene, was now used against them.
+Bas van de Geyn explains that their anger came from realizing that the policy that was installed for the benefit of their scene, was now used against them.
 Bas: ‘The city had prestigious studio buildings in mind, and aimed at getting big names to rent studios, while the community of